Damien Fitzhenry: Inter-county

-In 2007 Wexford lost the provincial final by double scores to Kilkenny, however, the team later shocked Tipperary in the All-Ireland quarter-final.
-Fitzhenry scored a crucial goal in that game to secure the victory and set up an All-Ireland semi-final with Kilkenny.
+In 2007, Wexford lost the Leinster SHC final by double scores to Kilkenny; however, the team later shocked Tipperary in the 2007 All-Ireland SHC quarter-final.
+Fitzhenry scored a crucial goal in that game to secure the victory and set up an All-Ireland SHC semi-final with Kilkenny.
 Once again, 'the Cats' defeated the men from the Model County.
 Fitzhenry was later presented with a GPA All-Star.

-In 2008 Wexford had a poor start to the championship.
-After drawing with Dublin, Fitzhenry's side faced Kilkenny in the provincial decider.
+In 2008, Wexford had a poor start to the championship.
+After drawing with Dublin, Fitzhenry's side faced Kilkenny in the Leinster SHC final.
 A trouncing on that occasion meant that Wexford had only one more chance left to remain in the championship.
-An All-Ireland quarter-final meeting with Waterford, in spite of a great display by Fitzhenry, resulted in a 2–19 to 3–15 defeat.
+An All-Ireland SHC quarter-final meeting with Waterford, in spite of a great display by Fitzhenry, resulted in a 2–19 to 3–15 defeat.

-Two days later there were rumours that Fitzhenry was thinking about retirement from inter-county hurling after 15 years on the panel though in January 2009 after the former Tippperary hurler Colm Bonnar was appointed as the manager two months ago.
+Two days later there were rumours that Fitzhenry was thinking about retirement from inter-county hurling after 15 years on the panel, though in January 2009 after the former Tipperary hurler Colm Bonnar was appointed as the manager two months ago.
 Fitzhenry returned to the panel but did not play until their championship opening against Offaly on 30 May where he made a few magnifciant saves including a penalty from Shane Dooley.
-Fitzhenry and his squad were narrowly sent to the qualifiers after a one-point defeat by Dublin at Nowlan Park.
-Despite getting early knocked out Fitzhenry thought about giving the 2010 hurling championship another go.
+Fitzhenry and his squad were narrowly sent to the All-Ireland SHC qualifiers after a one-point defeat by Dublin at Nowlan Park.
+Despite getting early knocked out Fitzhenry thought about giving the 2010 hurling championship a go.

 Fitzhenry confirmed on 15 February 2010 his retirement from inter-county hurling after serving 17 years in the panel.
 He was succeeded as Wexford goalkeeper by Noel Carton.

+Coaching career

+In August 2023, Fitzhenry was named as goalkeeping coach in Keith Rossiter's management team with the Wexford senior hurlers.